huiminlim/obci/docs/README.md

 +---------------+                                   +---------------+
 ```

-The OBC will have a CSP address of 1, while the Subsystem will have a CSP address of 8.

 This may be expanded to accommodate other AVR microcontroller when more hardware subsystems are included in the project.

 This is the expected output.